 4. Not upheld

-was an appropriate way of determining whether the ad should be placed in such a screening.
-Again, we considered that younger viewers would not understand that booking was a substitution of an expletive, and that older children who understood the
+that this was an appropriate way of determining whether the ad should be placed in such a screening.
+Again, we considered that younger viewers would not understand that booking was a substitution of an expletive, and that older children

 The ASA received two complaints: